If the site xplornetsucks.com becomes null at any point in future history, keep your questions going at https://secure.dslreports.com/

 Some posts do get deleted from the Xplornet Facebook page.

-*****As of May 27 2014, Xplornet has locked down their comment page to only registered Facebook users(maybe only open to Original Posters?).
-What this does is prevent people who are not Facebook users from seeing the full
+*****As of May 27 2014, Xplornet has locked down their comment page to a side tab on the left of the page.
+What this does is prevent people from seeing a dedicated

-Edit in July 2014: Now you can click 'posts to page'(lower down, on the left side) and it will open a popup window to see the posts.
+**Edit in July 2014: Click 'posts to page'(lower down, on the left side) and it will open a popup window to see the posts.

 Xplornet on Twitter: